mmdagent-ex/site-doc/content.en/docs/77_api.md

 AU4 困る
 ```

-- `AUnumber morphName`: assign the sent rate to morph rate as is.
-- `AUnumber morphName >value`: threshold-based: when the sent rate is above value, assign 1.0 to the morph, else 0.0 to the morph.
-- `AUnumber morphName value`: rate-multiplied: the sent rate will be multiplied by the given value and then assigned to the morph.
-The value should be positive.

-You can control several morphs with one AU parameter, and also several AU parameters can be summed up to a morph.

-- When you repeat assigning different morphs to an Action Unit, they are all active: the sent AU rates will be applied to all mapped morphs.
-- When AUs are mapped to the same morph, all the sent AU parameter values are summed up to the target morph.

 You should not mix using this message with another tracking message **__AV_ARKIT**.

-### Extra Bone Control
+### Individual Bone Control

 #### __AV_EXBONE, __AV_EXBONEQ

 Controls a bone via API.
 Any bone on the target model can be controlled.

 - Auto calibration is not performed on this message.
 - Auto retraction will be applied to this message.